Actual source code: kspimpl.h

 134: PetscViewerFormat convergedreasonformat;

-136: PetscCtxDestroyFn *reasonviewdestroy[MAXKSPREASONVIEWS]; /* Optional destroy routine */
+136: PetscCtxDestroyFn *reasonviewdestroy[MAXKSPREASONVIEWS]; /* optional destroy routine */

-137: void *reasonviewcontext[MAXKSPREASONVIEWS]; /* User context */
+137: void *reasonviewcontext[MAXKSPREASONVIEWS]; /* viewer context */

 142: void *cnvP;